ledeprogram/courses/foundations/homework/fdn_hw_3.md

 Once you have found the file, try to read and parse it.
 How do you think this unfamiliar bit of code works?

 ####Due on Friday, June 6.

+For next class: google "Markdown" and explore its presence, history, and uses.
+There are many free Markdown editors (Mou, Haroopad, etc) that you might like to try out.
+This is the format you will use to write in this class, so just spend some time getting familiar with Markdown!